AlexTarski/route-planning/README.md

 # Route

-Best (shorter) route planing recursive algorithm.
+Best (shorter) route planning recursive algorithm.
 Function takes Point[] checkpoints.
 Route is always starts from checkpoint[0].
 Returns points order, which represents shortest route.

-Fully working algorithm on 1-3 group of tests.
+For 1 – 3 groups of tests have been used method with recursive permutations.
-Working but not the fastest "skip using" solution.
-It works only on 4.1 big test.
+For 4th group of tests have been used recursive greedy algorithm.